kchason/case-validation-action/README.md

 ## Example Output

-_Output will be duplicated if multiple files are provided_
+_Output will be listed linearly if multiple files are provided_
 ### Conforming
 ```bash
 Validating file at ./output/case.json